Lower Big Quilcene Riverscape Restoration and Bridge Replacement Jefferson County, Washington

 Updating Critical Infrastructure while Reconnecting a Floodplain

-In close collaboration with associated stakeholders, including the Hood Canal Enhancement Group and the Jamestown S’Klallam Tribe, a design focused on integrated floodplain protection replaces an 80-foot-long bridge with a 1,040-foot-long floodplain-spanning bridge.
-For a channel that had been historically leveed, the Linger Longer Road bridge replacement and associated riverscape restoration allows more area for the floodplain to occupy, decreases sediment impacts to Quilcene Bay shellfish beds, and re-establishes a highly-productive corridor for salmon habitat.
+Restoration of the Lower Big Quilcene Riverscape focused on integrated floodplain protection and the replacement of an 80-foot-long bridge with a 1,040-foot-long, floodplain-spanning bridge.
+The design was completed in close collaboration with numerous associated stakeholders, including the Hood Canal Enhancement Group and the Jamestown S’Klallam Tribe.
+From cultural elements, colored concrete selections, and an added emphasis on fish preservation, a number of functionally effective and visually compelling elements were a direct result of the tribal consultation process.
+The combined aesthetic choices for the Linger Longer Road Bridge replacement create an attractive structure that also harmonizes with the surrounding natural environment.
+For a channel that had been historically leveed, the new structure and restored riverscape allows more area for the floodplain to occupy, decreases sediment impacts to Quilcene Bay shellfish beds, and re-establishes a highly-productive corridor for salmon habitat.
 The features also improve recreational access to fishing, exploring, and wildlife observation.

 Bridge Design Meets Environmental Science